Dodgers vs. Brewers Player Props Betting Odds

 Yelich Stats

-- Yelich will look for his seventh straight game with a hit in this matchup.
-During his last 10 outings he is batting .325 with a double, nine walks and six RBI.
+- Yelich has picked up at least one hit in seven straight games.
+In his last 10 outings he is hitting .275 with a double, eight walks and four RBI.

 Yelich Recent Games